adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 #### **5.9.1.3.
 Initialize GCM**
 <br>

-[GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) is abbreviation for "Galois/Counter Mode" and is a type of [Block cipher mode of operation
+[GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) is abbreviation for "Galois/Counter Mode" and is a type of [block cipher mode of operation
 ](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
 In our project, we only implemented the TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 cipher suite, and it uses [AES-GCM](https://www.cryptosys.net/pki/manpki/pki_aesgcmauthencryption.html) authenticated encryption.

 So, we call the object that makes encryption/decryption over our DTLS Messages (if a message has encrypted) as GCM.